Reducing the Scope of Language Models: Experimental Details

 \subsection{Representation Analysis}

-For each instance, we compute average cosine similarity for every token at every layer between the base model (Sys.) and the model we are evaluating.
+In Section of Representation Analysis, for each instance, we compute average cosine similarity for every token at every layer between the base model (Sys.) and the model we are evaluating.
 Then we truncate these matrices to the minimum instance length in the evaluation set, and average all cosine similarities over instances.
 Thus we are looking at the average tail representations of instances in the dataset.